 Google Podcasts already transcribes the podcast to use the content as metadata to help people find specific information that’s part of an episode without knowing about the podcast before.

 This is huge because it shows Google’s hand.
-Although Google is super-secretive and never tells exactly how their ranking algorithm works, sometimes they’ll give hints or suggestions (such as automatically transcribing podcasts) that help us SEO professionals make changes to gain their favor.
+Although Google is super-secretive and never tells us exactly how their ranking algorithm works, sometimes they’ll give hints or suggestions (such as automatically transcribing podcasts or their helpful content update) that help us SEO professionals make changes to gain their favor.

 Google is going to start indexing podcasts and return audio results in SERPs.
 That means voice answers are going to be direct clips from audio content at some point soon.— Dr. Pete Meyers (@dr_pete) May 7, 2019